mr-islam/habits/README.md

 - [ ] move completed habits to bottom
 - [ ] upload to app store
 - [ ] import and export habit data
-- [ ] make the xs smaller and non colored, like loop

 ### Later
 - [ ] Localization support i18n